accodeing/fortnox-api/README.md

 Note that when you provide multiple token stores, you need to keep *all those refresh tokens* alive.

 ### Multiple access tokens
-As of november 2021 and the new OAuth 2 flow, Fortnox has made [adjustments to the rate limit](https://developer.fortnox.se/blog/adjustments-to-the-rate-limit/) and it is no longer calculated per access token (if you are not using the old auth flow, but that flow is no longer supported by this gem).
+As of november 2021 and the new OAuth 2 flow, Fortnox has made [adjustments to the rate limit](https://developer.fortnox.se/blog/adjustments-to-the-rate-limit/) and it is no longer calculated per access token (if you are not using the old auth flow, but that flow is deprecated in this gem since v0.9.0).

 # Usage
 ## Repositories